facebookarchive/torchnet/README.md

 If `size` is not provided, then the new dataset will have the same size than the underlying one.

-By default `sampler(dataset, idx)` is the identity. `dataset` corresponds to the underlying dataset provided at construction, and `idx` may take a value between 1 to `size`.
+By default `sampler(dataset, idx)` is the identity, simply `return`ing `idx`.
+`dataset` corresponds to the underlying dataset provided at construction, and `idx` may take a value between 1 to `size`.
 It must return an index in the range acceptable for the underlying dataset.

 Purpose: shuffling data, re-weighting samples, getting a subset of the data.
 Note that an important sub-class is ([tnt.ShuffleDataset](#ShuffleDataset)),